 Influenza-associated deaths in children <18 years of age are nationally notifiable.
-The weekly influenza report includes confirmed deaths formally reported to CDPH through October 6, 2018 (Week 40).
+The weekly influenza report includes confirmed deaths formally reported to CDPH through October 5, 2019 (Week 40).

-No laboratory-confirmed influenza-associated fatalities were reported to CDPH during Week 40.
-To date, CDPH has received no reports of laboratory-confirmed influenza-associated deaths among patients <18 years of age during the 2018-2019 influenza season.
+No laboratory-confirmed influenza-associated fatalities in children <18 years of age were reported to CDPH during Week 40.
+To date, CDPH has received no reports of laboratory-confirmed influenza-associated deaths among persons <18 years of age during the 2019-2020 influenza season; however, two influenza-associated deaths in children <18 years were reported to CDPH with onset during the summer months (Weeks 21-39), both with onset in August.